 When you're done click Stop Recording and a video will be written to the folder specified in your settings.

-So that's a basic quick start method for screen recording, but there's still a lot more to look at to squeeze the most juice out of OBS.
-Now that you're up and running, in the next tutorial we'll dig into the Video and Output settings for OBS and how they can be used to get the best screen recordings.
+So that's the basic, quick-start method for screen recording, but there's still more to do to get the most out of OBS.
+Now that you're up and running, in the next tutorial we change the Video and Output settings for better recordings in OBS.
 See you there!

 Envato Tuts+ tutorials are translated into other languages by our community members—you can be involved too!Translate this post